rl1987/trickster.dev/tricksterblog/content/post/abusing-ahrefs-backlink-checker.md

 crawling operations that build up a fairly complete maps of the web and thus can be leveraged for this purpose.
-In this post we will go through an example of abusing a free [Ahrefs Backlink Checker](https://ahrefs.com/backlink-checker) to show how a SEO tool can be abused to scrape a list of backlinks.
+In this post we will go through an example of abusing a free [Ahrefs Backlink Checker](https://ahrefs.com/backlink-checker) to show how a list of backlinks can be scraped from a SEO tool.

 Let us explore the request flow that happens when the user pastes an URL into the form and presses the "Check backlinks" button.
 We are dealing with